On the invariance of Welschinger invariants: Hypothetical connection to tropical refined invariants

 \subsection{Refined invariants of $\CP^1\times\CP^1$ and $\Sigma_2$}

 Recall that the quadric hyperboloid $QH$ can be deformed to the second Hirzebruch surface $\Sigma_2$ equipped with its toric real structure.
 This can be done algebraically by degenerating the quadric hyperboloid $QH$ to a nodal quadric, and by blowing up the node.
 The surgery of $X_\R$ along the expcetional curve in $\Sigma_2$ is, up to deformation, the quadric ellipsoid $QE$ in $\CP^3$.
 Since both $\CP^1\times \CP^1$ and $\Sigma_2$ are toric, Corollary \ref{cor:refined} suggests the following conjecture\footnote{As stated, Corollary \ref{cor:refined} only suggests the conjecture for $g=0$.
-Nevertheless, \cite[Corollary 3.17]{Bru16} suggests its extension to any genus.}. \begin{conj} We denote by $\square_{a,b}$ (resp. $\triangle_{a,b}$) the class in $H_2(\CP^1\times \CP^1;\Z)$ (resp. $\Sigma_2$) defined by the convex polygon in $\R^2$ with vertices $(0,0)$, $(a,0)$, $(0,b)$, and $(a,b)$ (resp. $(0,0)$, $(2a+b,0)$, $(0,a)$, and $(b,a)$), see Figure \ref{fig:NP1}.
+Nevertheless, \cite[Corollary 3.17]{Bru16} suggests its extension to any genus.} \footnote{This conjecture has been now proved by Bousseau in \cite{Bou19}}. \begin{conj} We denote by $\square_{a,b}$ (resp. $\triangle_{a,b}$) the class in $H_2(\CP^1\times \CP^1;\Z)$ (resp. $\Sigma_2$) defined by the convex polygon in $\R^2$ with vertices $(0,0)$, $(a,0)$, $(0,b)$, and $(a,b)$ (resp. $(0,0)$, $(2a+b,0)$, $(0,a)$, and $(b,a)$), see Figure \ref{fig:NP1}.

 Then for any integers $a,b,g\ge 0$, the tropical refined invariants $G_{QH}(\square,g)$ and $G_{\Sigma_2}(\triangle,g)$ satisfy the following relations:

 \end{conj} Note that this can be seen as a refined version of \cite[Proposition 2.7]{BP14}: denoting by $h$ the hyperplane section class of the quadric ellipsoid $QE$, one has